Supporting parents of sick or premature babies

 2. Offer practical help

 Parents will be visiting the hospital as often and for as long as they can for days, weeks or months to come.
-This means that the normal chores of everyday life are hard to fit in or don’t get done, which can be stressful.
+This means that everyday chores are hard to fit in or don’t get done, which can be stressful.

 3. Support parents in whatever way they need

 It’s OK to ask parents what they need.
 Some parents want to shut themselves off and cope with the situation alone or with a few close friends and family.
-Respect their wishes, but at the same time let them know that you’re thinking of them.
+Respect their wishes, but also let them know that you’re thinking of them.
 You could try to offer help at different times.

 I found the weeks my baby was in hospital a very lonely time.
 The friends who helped me most were those who offered specific things.
 They said things like, ‘I’ll drive you into the hospital tomorrow and stay with you for the day’, or ‘I’ll meet you there and we’ll have a bite of lunch together’.
 The friends who said, ‘Let me know if I can do anything’ didn’t help so much.
 They were just as sincere, but it was just easier if they offered something specific.